Columbia University Milbank Chapel

-Columbia University’s Millbank Chapel is an architecturally significant building designed by William Potter in 1897, with an intact, High Victorian style interior.
-When the university decided to do an overall renewal so the space could be used as a lecture hall, EverGreene was hired to conserve much of the historically important interior decoration including plaster, stenciling, decorative painting, and a mural.
-This decoration was influenced by the British Arts-and-Crafts Movement, and included rare surviving wall stenciling attributed to the Tiffany Glass & Decorating Company (1892-1902).
-The unsigned mural on the stage resembled tapestries of William Morris.
+Columbia University’s Milbank Chapel is an architecturally significant building designed by William Potter in 1897, with an intact, High Victorian style interior.
+The original decoration was influenced by the British Arts-and-Crafts Movement, and included rare surviving wall stenciling attributed to the Tiffany Glass & Decorating Company (1892-1902).
+The unsigned mural on the stage resembles tapestry design by William Morris.

 A comprehensive restoration was to transform the chapel into a 250-seat, ADA-compliant auditorium and entertainment venue.
 A wheel-chair lift and state-of-the-art technology, including video projection equipment, a high quality lighting and audio system, and an HVAC system were installed.
 EverGreene’s engagement comprised of the protection and conservation of the historically important interior decoration, including plasterwork, stenciling, decorative painting, and a mural amidst the installation of modern technology and accessibility features.

 EverGreene restoration specialists first repaired and stabilized the water-damaged plaster substrate.
 Crumbling plaster was consolidated, cracks and voids were repaired, and loose elements were secured by mechanical means.
 Elaborate stenciling was touched up and replicated in areas that had suffered water damage or undergone plaster repair.
 Acrylic paints and glazes were specially mixed to match the colors and sheen of the stenciling.
 After repairing the coffered tracery ceiling and cornices, the ceiling was painted and glazed to match the original colors, existing gilding in the tracery touched-up, and the capitals were wood-grained to match the historic finish.